langchain-ai/langgraph-codeact/README.md

 ## Example

+A full version of this in one file can be found [here](examples/math.py)

 ### 1. Define your tools

 You can use any tools you want, including custom tools, LangChain tools, or MCP tools.
 In this example, we define a few simple math functions.